In my previous post, I talked about the FQDN filtering feature which is one of the new Add-Ons of the Advanced firewall.

 With Kali Linux tools

-In this first stage, I have decided to use Kali Linux with nmap to scan the OWASP Web server.
+In this first stage, I started to use Kali Linux with nmap to scan the OWASP Web server.

-Is this next step, I will leverage the nikto command to scan for vulnerabilities on the server.
+Is this next step, I have leveraged the nikto command to scan for vulnerabilities on the server.

 The result of the exploit is visible now on the CSP Console as you can see on the screen below.
 At the top, you can see there is representation of the attempt to compromise the server and they are spread over a time range with a slider that can be changed as needed.